All congregations are invited to submit a grant request to fund collaborative outreach projects for the next fiscal year.

 - Look outward in the best missionary tradition of the church – outreach to new people and populations that we do not ordinarily reach or see in our own pews.

-- Be supported by at least one congregation of the diocese with both financial and people resources.
+- Are supported by at least one congregation of the diocese with both financial and people resources.
 The ministry should encourage collaboration and networking among congregations and/or agencies and increase the mission initiatives by the people of the diocese.

 Networking grants will facilitate addressing these societal concerns, common to all our communities, from Indian River to Harsens Island.